The Minor Planet Bulletin BULLETIN OF THE MINOR PLANETS SECTION OF THE ASSOCIATION OF LUNAR AND PLANETARY OBSERVERS

 Authors Guide and Word Templates

-The Pts column is no longer required and has been removed from the template for the standard table
+The Pts column is no longer required and has been removed from the template for the standard

 to allow more room for the other columns.